judyfong/turbo-Skatturinn/README.md

     - [ ] secure financing from KPMG or similar to see if there is company interest
 - [ ] pop-up booth like H&R block
 - [ ] fulfill IFRS SME reporting standards
+- [ ] work to simplify the ársreinkingagerð for icelandic entities

 ### Third year
 - [ ] support eXtensible Business Reporting Language (XBRL)